 Your fire stations

-Our Headquarters is based in Bristol city centre and we have 21 fire stations across the area.
+Our Headquarters is based in Portishead and we have 21 fire stations across the area.

 Our 999 emergency calls are answered by Fire Service Control, based at Lansdown in Bath.
 Each year we deal with several thousand emergency calls.